RedisLabs/redislabs-docs/content/rs/databases/configure/replica-ha.md

 ## Configure high availability for replica shards

-You can enable or turn off replica high availability for a database or for the entire cluster using the Cluster Manager UI, `rladmin`, or the REST API.

-When replica HA is enabled for both the cluster and a database, replica shards for that database are automatically migrated to another node in the event of a master or replica shard failure.
+If replica high availability is enabled for both the cluster and a database, the database's replica shards automatically migrate to another node when a master or replica shard fails.
-If replica HA is disabled at the cluster level, replica HA will not migrate replica shards even if replica HA is enabled for a database.
+If replica HA is not enabled at the cluster level, replica HA will not migrate replica shards even if replica HA is enabled for a database.

-{{< note >}}
-By default, replica HA is enabled for the cluster but not enabled for each database.
+Replica high availability is enabled for the cluster by default.

-{{< /note >}}
+When you create a database using the Cluster Manager UI, replica high availability is enabled for the database by default if you enable replication.

+{{<image filename="images/rs/screenshots/databases/config-replica-ha-enabled.png" alt="When you select the Replication checkbox in the High availability & durability section of the database configuration screen, the Replica high availability checkbox is also selected by default.">}}{{</image>}}

+To use replication without replication high availability, clear the **Replica high availability** checkbox.

+You can also enable or turn off replica high availability for a database using `rladmin` or the REST API.

 {{< note >}}
 For Active-Active databases, replica HA is enabled for the database by default to make sure that replica shards are available for Active-Active replication.